elastic/package-registry/ASSETS.md

 ## Definitions

-### Integration
+### Package

-An integration is a list of assets for the Elastic stack that belong together.
+A package is a list of assets for the Elastic stack that belong together.
 This can be ingest pipelines, data sources, dashboards etc. All of these are defined above.

 ### Input